newp22/case-study-cyclistic/README.md

 ---
 ## Data Source
-The analysis uses the 12 monthly [Divvy trip date files](https://divvy-tripdata.s3.amazonaws.com/index.html) from January through December 2025.
+The analysis uses the 12 monthly [Divvy trip data files](https://divvy-tripdata.s3.amazonaws.com/index.html) from January through December 2025.
 The public data is anonymized and does not include rider demographics or customer-level identifiers.

 ---
 ## Tools Used